mariotmc/musify/NOTES.md

 TODO

-- when a user joins a new lobby they should be deleted from the old lobby
 - round starts when all players have locked in their song (confirming sends a req to the server and we start when it's for example 5/5 req received)